Leigh Ann Fair

 According to Act 2013-295, owners who homestead their property and are 65 or older may be exempt from all tax on the primary residence and up to 160 acres when the annual taxable income for the person claiming the exemption and that of his or her spouse (on the most recent federal income tax return) is not more than $12,000.00.
 Owners must sign up to receive this exemption and reclaim the exemption each year between the dates of October 1st – December 31st.

-Contact the Tax Assessor’s Office for more information regarding other age-based exemptions if you do not qualify for the one listed above.
+Contact the Tax Assessor’s Office for more information regarding other age 65 or older exemptions if you do not qualify for the one listed above.

 I am on disability – do I still have to pay property taxes?